Option 2: Rapidly Writing Program Learning Outcomes

 Divide up the themes among the members of your curriculum committee and ask them to write their assigned outcomes.

-Use the brief tutorial below as well as the "Quick Guide to Writing Program Learning Outcomes" which includes guidelines, example outcomes, and lists of action verbs.
+Use the brief tutorial below as well as the "Quick Guide to Writing Program Learning Outcomes (open in new tab)" which includes guidelines, example outcomes, and lists of action verbs.

 Video: Writing program learning outcomes online [9 minutes]